 The full text of the petition can be found here, the Court’s order can be found here and formal notice can be found here.
 The petition was sisted (put on hold) until 5 January 2021.
 There was a further period of adjustment until 10 March 2021.
 A procedural hearing took place on 30 March 2021 and a one-day substantive hearing took place on 23 July 2021.
 On 9 September the Court issued a note to explain its reasons for declining to give directions without further investigations taking place.
+The Trustee carefully considered the options.
+On 15 November the Trustee’s lawyers applied to the Court to appoint a Court Reporter, which the court approved.
+The Court Reporter’s report was submitted to the Court on 25 January 2022.
 As and when the Court makes any other orders which it requires to be published on the website we shall update this page.

 The Scheme was established in 1975.
 Pensions legislation has changed substantially since the Scheme was established.
 In particular, since 2 September 2005, pensions legislation has required employers in multi-employer schemes (such as the Scheme) who leave to pay an amount known as a “section 75 debt” to the scheme.